The Frederick

 Phone Contact: 212-694-6051

-Advanced Placement Courses are the #1 determining factor in predicting the success of high school students once they enter the college of their choice.
-What Advanced Placement classes provide for a high school student is a rigorous classroom environment and college level material, with the added bonus of an end of the year examination that can earn the a high school student potential college credit based on their performance on an AP exam.
+Advanced Placement and Dual Enrollment Courses are the #1 determining factor in predicting the success of high school students once they enter the college of their choice.
+Advanced Placement/Dual Enrollment classes provide for a high school student is a rigorous classroom environment and college level material, with the added bonus of an end of the year examination for AP classes that can earn the a high school student potential college credit based on their performance on an AP exam.

 AP Biology